eventhorizon5/skyscraper/readme.txt

 2. Introduction

-Skyscraper is a 3D virtual building simulator written in C++ using the Crystal Space graphics engine.
+Skyscraper is a 3D virtual building simulator written in C++ using the OGRE graphics engine (previously Crystal Space) graphics engine.
 The goal of the Skyscraper project is to create a fully-featured, modular, multiplatform 3D realtime building simulation engine, including gaming support (single and network multiplayer).
 Everything possible is planned to be simulated, including elevators, stairs, interfloor areas, ductwork, and more, all in first-person 3D.
 The simulator core is called the Scalable Building Simulator, or SBS.
 Buildings are stored in scripted text files that are loaded and generated in realtime by the simulator.
 A graphical building designer application is planned to assist in creating building data files.